tonymattheys/rust_curses_nmea_player/README.md

 - cargo build --release
 will build an executable called "nmea_player" under ./target/release

-# Description (also available from --help option)
+# Description (also available with --help option)
 This program will read a file specified by the user and perform various operations using the contents of the file as input.
-The most common way to use this program is to read in a NMEA0183 file and resend the NMEA sentences out onto the network using UDP broadcast on port 10110.
-This will appear to be a Comar system to Navionics and other navigation systems that listend for UDP broadcasts on the network.
+The most common way to use this program is to read in a NMEA0183 file and re-send the NMEA sentences out onto the network using UDP broadcast on port 10110.
+This will appear to be a Comar system to Navionics and other navigation systems that listen for UDP broadcasts on the network.

 The program can also scan the given file and produce a report showing summary information about the NMEA sentences contained therein.
 For example, it will report on time stamps